-3 14 Real work
+3.16 Real work

-The qualifications require that all assessment of the competence based units must take place within the workplace, and that observation should be of naturally occurring practice within the learner's work role.
+The qualification(s) require(s) that a learner's performance is to be assessed using evidence from the workplace, and that observation (if appropriate) should be of naturally occurring practice within the learner's work role.
 This will include the demonstration of the application of knowledge.

-3 15 Simulation
+3.17 Simulation